weichnn/dvo_slam/README.md

  *  **sophus**

     ROS package wrapper for Hauke Strasdat's Sophus library, see https://github.com/strasdat/Sophus.
+Indigo version could be installed by apt-get.

 ## Installation

-Checkout the branch for your ROS version into a folder in your `ROS_PACKAGE_PATH` and build the packages with `rosmake`.
+Checkout the branch for your ROS version into a folder in your `ROS_PACKAGE_PATH` and build the packages with `rosmake` or `catkin_make`.

- *  ROS Fuerte:

-    ```bash
-    git clone -b fuerte git://github.com/tum-vision/dvo_slam.git
-    rosmake dvo_core dvo_ros dvo_slam dvo_benchmark
-    ```

 ## Usage